Difference Between Thermoplastic and Thermosetting Plastics

 • Nylon

-What is Thermosetting plastics
+What are Thermosetting plastics

 Thermoset plastics get melted when the heat is applied and get the desired shape.
-But it can not be remelted due to the cross-linking polymerization.
+However, it can not be remelted due to the cross-linking polymerization.
 Thermoset plastics once molded are unaffected by any solvent or heat.

 Since Thermoset plastics can withstand heat, often those are used where extreme heat might get encountered like home appliances, electronic products, etc. This type of plastic is also used in sealant applications as they don’t deform over time or temperature.

-It’s a recent trend to use Thermoset plastic over metal as the load-carrying capacity of thermosets can be compared with metals.
 Though this type of transition is not very popular industries are moving away from metals to save on material cost and manufacturing cost.

-Advantages of thermosets plastics
+Advantages of thermoset plastics

 • Can withstand enormous heat